On Experiments: Abstract

 \section{Abstract}

-The scientific process is a means for turning the results of experiments into knowledge about the world in which we live.
+The scientific process is a means to turn the results of experiments into knowledge about the world in which we live.
 Much research effort has been directed toward \emph{automating} this process.
 To do this, one needs to \emph{formulate} the scientific process in a \emph{precise} mathematical language.
 This paper outlines one such language.
 What is presented here is hardly new.
-The material leans much on great thinkers of times past \cite{VonNeumann1945,Wald1949,Blackwell1951,DeGroot1962,Le1964} as well as more modern contributions \cite{Cam2011,Torgersen1991,Reid2009b,Grunwald2004,Dawid2007}.
+The material is based on great thinkers from times past \citep{VonNeumann1945,Wald1949,Blackwell1951,DeGroot1962,Le1964} as well as more modern contributions \citep{Cam2011,Torgersen1991,Reid2009b,Grunwald2004,Dawid2007}.
 The novel contributions of this paper are: